student holding up school of social work sweatshirt

 Learn more about Advanced Standing.

 There are no foreign language or entrance examination requirements.
-It should be emphasized that meeting the academic requirements or previous enrollment in the Non-Degree Program does not guarantee admission.
+Meeting the academic requirements or previous enrollment in the Non-Degree Program does not guarantee admission.
 If you are admitted to the School before completing a bachelor’s degree, the admission will remain conditional until receipt of the final transcript of any undergraduate work in progress at the time of acceptance.

 Application Deadlines